openstack/hacking/HACKING.rst

 literals.
 Use "0o755" instead of "0755".
 Similarly, explicit use of long literals (01234L) should be avoided.

-Other Python 3.x compatility issues, like e.g. print operator can be avoided in new code by using
+Other Python 3.x compatibility issues, like e.g. print operator can be avoided in new code by using

     from __future__ import print_function